cryptoadvance/specter-desktop/docs/test-new-releases.md

 git pull https://github.com/k9ert/specter-desktop.git service_swan
 ```
 Adjust the branch/user accordingly.
 After that, continue to setup your environment as described in the link above.
+If you need a more comprehensive guide, you can check out (what a pun!) [this blog post](https://snyk.io/blog/git-checkout-remote-branch/).

 # specterd binary or source cli